HaikuTeam/docs/embedding-and-using-haiku/haiku-core-api.md

 * `'pause'` - Fired when the the timeline is paused.
 Always preceded by `'stop'`.
 * `'stop'` - Fired when the timeline is stopped.
 * `'seek'` - Fired when a timeline _seek_ occurs.
 Always preceded by `'start'`.
 The time value (`number`) is passed as the first argument to the handler.
-* `'frame'` - Fired when the timeline clock is updated in preparation for rendering an animation frame.
+* `'tick'` - Fired when the timeline clock is updated in preparation for rendering an animation frame.
 Use with care, as under normal conditions this event is fired 60 times per second.
 The current frame value (`number`) is passed as the first argument to the handler.

 ###### METHODS